The "Straight Run" Mystery: Why is it so hard?

 The Japanese Method: Vent Sexing

 Developed in Japan in the 1920s, vent sexing is the most accurate manual method for any breed.
-It involves gently squeezing the chick to evert (turn slightly inside out) its cloaca—the common opening for waste and reproduction.
+It involves gently squeezing the chick to evert (turn slightly inside out) its cloaca.
 A trained sexer looks for a "phallic knob," a tiny rudimentary organ.
-In males, this bump is usually more prominent and rounded, while in females, it is typically absent, flatter, or recessed.

 The Genetic Shortcut: Feather Sexing

-If you have specific hybrid breeds, you can use "feather sexing."
 This relies on a sex-linked gene where the rate of feather growth is different for boys and girls.
-When you spread a day-old chick's wing, you look at the primary feathers (the bottom row) and the covert feathers (the top row).

 The Teenage Years: Combs, Wattles, and "Ugly Ducklings"